 Throughout history, wrestling has often resorted to gimmick matches with often outlandish stipulations to attract crowds and keep fans interested.
-Three-out-of-two falls matches, matches in cages of various colors and sizes, lumberjack matches, first blood matches, scaffold matches, coal miner’s glove matches, wrestling bears, blindfolded, handicap matches, TLC, many forms of hardcore matches, deathmatches, the list goes on.
+Two-out-of-three falls matches, matches in cages of various colors and sizes, lumberjack matches, first blood matches, scaffold matches, coal miner’s glove matches, wrestling bears, blindfolded, handicap matches, TLC, many forms of hardcore matches, deathmatches, the list goes on.
 Wrestling has probably tried it (or soon will)!

 But traditionally, the AWA was so strict with rules that the wrestling they presented was dating itself.
 Verne Gagne seemed to fear change even with the wrestling world around him in the mid-’80s being a far cry of the product in the ’60s and ’70s during the AWA’s glory years.

 Would they be able to innovate enough to stem the tide that threatened to crush them?
 Or would they be up the creek without a paddle?

 “In all my years of professional wrestling, I’ve never seen anything like this!”

 Looking like nothing the AWA or anybody in wrestling had done before, the AWA Team Challenge pilot sure tried its best to be different.
 The basic premise was three teams vying for points in various gimmick matches.

 The teams were: Baron von Raschke’s “Baron’s Blitzers,” Larry Zbyszko representing his “Larry’s Legends,” and “Sarge’s Snipers” led by Sgt.
 Slaughter.

 When Slaughter left (fled?) the AWA before the conclusion of the series, his team renamed itself DeBeers’ Diamondcutters, with babyface Col. DeBeers at the helm.
 The team would “win” a cool $1 million at the end of the year.